-- All indicators of influenza activity have either decreased or remained similar to the previous week.
-The influenza season peaked in mid-February, but influenza activity remains elevated in many parts of the country. - Detections of influenza B continue to be greater than those of influenza A. - To date this season, the majority of lab confirmations, hospitalizations and deaths with influenza have been among adults aged 65 years and older.
+- The influenza season peaked in mid-February, but influenza activity remains elevated in many parts of the country. - Laboratory detections of influenza are steadily decreasing. - Weekly pediatric hospitalizations have been on a general decline since mid-February. - To date this season, the majority of lab confirmations, hospitalizations and deaths with influenza have been among adults aged 65 years and older.